jorgie-feliciano/content-ops-starter/content/pages/contact.md

       text: Get in Touch
       color: text-dark
     subtitle: >-
-      Have questions?
-Need a quote?
-Contact us and we'll respond as soon as possible.
+      Have questions, need a quote, or want more information?
+Reach out and we’ll reply quickly.
     text: ''
     media:
       type: ImageBlock